Lawrence Bittaker and Roy Norris: Trial

 Bittaker's trial began on January 19, 1981.
-He was tried in Torrance, California, before Judge Thomas Fredericks.
+He was tried in Torrance, California, in the Los Angeles County Superior Court, before Judge Thomas Fredericks.
+The trial itself would prove to be the first felony case to be televised in the state of California.

-The star witness to appear for the prosecution at the trial of Bittaker was Norris, who began his testimony on January 22.
-Norris testified as to how he became acquainted with Bittaker in jail, and how the pair had formulated a plan to kidnap, rape and kill teenage girls.
-Responding to questions from the prosecutor, Norris stated that in June 1979, he had unsuccessfully attempted to abduct and rape a woman, who escaped unharmed.
+The star witness to appear for the prosecution at the trial of Bittaker was Norris, who began his testimony on January 22 and whom prosecutor Stephen Kay informed the jury in his opening statement: "You're not going to like him, but he's going to tell you the truth.
+You have to remember that when a murder is committed in hell, you don't have angels for witnesses."

+Norris testified as to how he became acquainted with Bittaker in jail, and how the pair had formulated a plan to kidnap, rape, and kill teenage girls.
+Responding to questions from the prosecutor, Norris stated that in June 1979, he had unsuccessfully attempted to abduct and rape a young woman, who escaped unharmed.
 When he informed Bittaker of this incident, they both agreed to act together on all future abductions.
 Norris then chronologically recounted for the court the details of each of the five murders he and Bittaker had committed in addition to the September 30, 1979 rape of Robeck; the attempted abduction of a woman named Jan Malin, which had also occurred on September 30; and the attempted abduction of an unidentified young woman on September 27.

-In reference to the actual murders, Norris stated that after he unsuccessfully attempted to strangle Schaefer, Bittaker had strangled her with a wire coat hanger.
+In reference to the actual murders, Norris stated that after he unsuccessfully attempted to strangle Schaefer, Bittaker had strangled her to death with a wire coat hanger, adding that "her body convulsed for fifteen seconds or so and that was it—she died".
 The pair had then thrown her body into a location at or near the San Dimas Canyon.
 In reference to the murder of Hall, Norris stated he had been told by Bittaker to drive to a nearby store to purchase alcohol when Hall was murdered, after which he returned to find Bittaker, smiling and holding Polaroid pictures he had taken of Hall after informing her he intended to kill her.